Materials and waste

 The Skanska Color Palette™ focuses on increased material efficiency: reuse and recycling of materials and products.
 It challenges us to produce zero self-generated construction waste in our projects.

 Striving to reduce construction waste benefits the environment while enhancing operational efficiency and cost performance.
-The Group's goal for self-generated waste diverted from landfill exceeds 95 percent.
+The Group's target for self-generated waste diverted from landfill is that a maximum of 5 percent of that waste generated goes to landfill.

 In some markets, it is common industry practice to exclude waste from subcontractor operations when compiling waste data.
 That approach does not meet Skanska's expectations, and efforts have been undertaken in the relevant Business Units.
 The Group is improving by incorporating more subcontractor waste data.